 One of the most common ways an NFL game can go off-script is when it is impacted by weather.
 It could be snow at Lambeau Field in December or the Miami heat in September, there are many ways that the elements can make a game go haywire.
 Below we will regularly make updates to our NFL weather page during the season regarding the potential betting impact of weather on games.

-NFL weather for Week 1
+NFL weather for this week

 Below we will look at some standard ways with which to consider NFL weather and its potential impact on a football game.